 FCPA, Grad Dip FP, Registered Tax Agent

 Rowena Thiele is a qualified Financial Planner, FCPA and Registered Tax Agent.
 Rowena commenced her professional career as an auditor at Arthur Andersen in 1994 gaining experience working with not for profits.
 Rowena started her own Public Practice in 2002 developing a strong following in her local community.
-In 2014, Rowena merged her Public Practice with AB Phillips where she is currently a director of AB Phillips Accounting and also a director of Financial Affairs working as a financial advisor.
-Rowena is a member of the Executive Leadership Team at AB Phillips.
+Rowena is a Tax Partner with The Gild Group and Financial Planner with Financial Affairs

 Rowena has volunteered in school financial literacy programs as well as school committees throughout her children’s schooling.

 As a financial advisor Rowena has had the opportunity to work with many women from all walks of life.
 Rowena really enjoys helping her clients develop financial literacy and sharing their journey to become strong, financially independent and happy after having experienced challenging times.

 Rowena enjoys spending time with her family and friends and spends weekends hiking and bike riding.

 MSc (Ashridge), BA Nursing, GAICD, FIML, Fellow Ethical Leadership

 Shelly Park is Chief Executive and Executive Board Member of the Australian Red Cross Life Blood which is a not-for-profit national organisation with five main manufacturing centres and 100 donor blood collection centres across Australia and responsible for the collection of blood, the testing and manufacturing of blood and blood products and the distribution to hospitals around the country.
 Shelly commenced this role in March 2016.